sarveshhiwase/LifeTales/README.md

 # LifeTales

 Life Tales MEHN Application

 ## MEHN

 - Mongo DB
 - Express
 - HandleBars
 - NodeJS
-<p> It's fun, interactive site where users can login through with google accounts and share there stories, tales with others and enjoy the life</p>
+<p> It's fun, interactive site where users can login through their social accounts and share their stories, Tales with others users and enjoy the moment.</p>